-Let me begin with the fact that I have been spending almost $5000 a year for the last eight years renting vehicles every time I am in Costa Rica to look after the two houses I own in Nosara.
+Let me begin with the fact that I have been spending almost $5000 a year for the last twelve years renting vehicles every time I am in Costa Rica to look after the two houses I own in Nosara.
 I have tried all of the rental car companies.
 They have played every scam on me you can imagine.
 I have not always won, but I have always learned and here it is.

-Never forget rule number one in life; Never play another man’s game, and that is exactly what you are doing when you rent a vehicle in Costa, Rica.
+To start with, Never forget rule number one in life; Never play another man’s game, and that is exactly what you are doing when you rent a vehicle in Costa, Rica.
 You are no longer in North America or Europe.
 Leave just about everything you have come to expect/enjoy from renting a vehicle, back home.
 With that said we are going on a journey that in the end will save you anywhere from $100 to $500 a week in rental expenses.

 Pick Your Poison wisely.
 If you can’t beat them at their own game, in their own country, join them.
 After about five years, I settled into a corporate agreement with National Car Rental in San Jose, Costa Rica for a number of reasons.
 First and foremost is that I got to deal direct with the franchise owner and totally get around the USA main office.
 With my contract rate, you and I start off by saving almost 20%.
 This is just a start and there are more ways explained below to add greatly to this savings.Why National?
 They were the best one out of a very motley group.
 More importantly they have offices all over CR and especially at the two major airports as well as in Nosara, where I spend much of my time while in CR.
 National can change out a vehicle for any reason in about an hour in Nosara because their office in Nosara stocks replacement vehicles just for that reason .
 No other rental company has an office, much less stocks vehicles in Nosara but National.